ShichengDai/5C22_Assignment3/README.md

 ---
 ## Credits

-Rubeinstein - Matlab
-Marco forte - Python
-This code was developed for purely academic purposes by Shicheng Dai， Dian Zhuang and Atul Redekar as part of the module 5C22 Compuntational Methods. we have taken a You can get access to the codes via https://github.com/ShichengDai/5C22_Assignment3
+This code was developed for purely academic purposes by Shicheng Dai as part of module 5C22 Computational Methods.
+You can get access to the codes via hhttps://github.com/ShichengDai/5C22_Assignment3